AmitXShukla/Mojo/book-src/whymojo.md

 "Python is a slow scripting programming language."

-I really love Python, and it frustrates me when people say it's slow.
-It's not the language itself that's slow; it's the way people write their code.
-If you write code poorly, it will be slow.
+I really love Python, it frustrates me when people say it’s slow and tag it as scripting language.
+It’s not the language itself that’s slow; it’s the way people write their code.
+If you write code poorly, it will be slow. `Mojo` will not fix it.

 Many smart people claim that Python is slow, not suitable for large-scale applications, not good for system-level programming, and not well-optimized for production use, among other things.
-I believed these experts and switched to Julia, which is undoubtedly excellent for AI, Math, Numerical and Scientific computing.

-I am very much in love with Julia Language, it brings me close to metal.
+I believed industry experts and switched to Julia, which is undoubtedly excellent for AI, Math, Numerical and Scientific computing.
+I am still very much in love with Julia Language, it brings me close to metal.

-Throughout the book, I won't get into debates about Python, Julia, C, Mojo's speed or whether one language is better than another.
-Plenty has already been said on this topic, and I'll leave those discussions to the experts and industry leaders.
+Throughout the book, I won’t get into debates about Python, Rust, Julia, C, Mojo’s speed or whether one language is better than another.
+Plenty has already been said on this topic, and I’ll leave those discussions to the experts and industry leaders.

 My primary motivation for transitioning to Modular | Mojo is simple: it acts as a bridge between research and production, blending Python's user-friendly syntax with systems programming and meta programming capabilities.
 Period.